Naereen/web-sphinx/rules-and-principles.en.rst

  Rules and principles - a long list of ideas that I like and try to apply in my life
 #####################################################################################

-.. todo:: Finish this page, first written on Wednesday 17th of March 2021!
+.. todo:: Finish this page, written in a few nights in March 2021!

-This page is inspired by the work of `Bret Victor <http://worrydream.com/>`_, mainly this inspirational video `« Inventing on Principles » <https://www.youtube.com/watch?v=PUv66718DII>`_.
-I loved his vision of **living your life driven by principles**, and fighting and standing for them.
+This page is inspired by the work of `Bret Victor <http://worrydream.com/>`_, mainly this inspirational video `« Inventing on Principles » <https://www.youtube.com/watch?v=PUv66718DII>`_ (`see on YouTube: PUv66718DII <https://www.youtube.com/watch?v=PUv66718DII>`_).
+I loved his vision of **living your life driven by principles, and fighting and standing for them**.
+Of course, this idea is not his own innovation, and it has been the life principles of many of the most inspirational people (see `my top 10 <top10.en.html#inspirational-people>`_).

 .. note::